-Of course you need coffee for your coffee body scrub!
+Of course, you need coffee for your coffee body scrub!
 But why is it so special?

 Two words: caffeine and antioxidants.

-The caffeine helps tissues release excess fluid build up, which tones and tightens the skin.
+The caffeine helps tissues release excess fluid build-up, which tones and tightens the skin.
 Caffeine has also been shown to prevent accumulation in fat cells.

 Antioxidants nourish your skin, prevent aging, and may also help release toxins.

 That’s because the natural glycolic acid found in sugar helps remove dead skin cells and reveal fresh, glowing skin.

 (Want more sugar scrub recipes?
 Check out my 21 favorite recipes here.)

 It also serves a practical purpose: it “holds” the scrub together so it doesn’t go flying all over the place while you use it!

 This helps bring nutrients into the skin and remove old toxins, leaving your skin feeling completely rejuvenated.

-DIY Coffee Body Scrub Recipe
+Homemade Coffee Body Scrub

-- Mix coffee grounds, sugar and ginger until well blended.
+- Mix coffee grounds, sugar, and ginger until well blended.